hhftechnology/alpine/README.md

 * ```:arm64v8```, ```:aarch64``` - 64 bit ARM (ARMv8/aarch64)
 * ```:arm32v7```, ```:armhf``` - 32 bit ARM (ARMv7/armhf)

 Images are built primarily for `amd64` architecture, and may also include builds for `arm/v7`, `arm64` and others.
 These variants are all unsupported.
-Consider [sponsoring](https://github.com/sponsors/hhftechnology) my work so that I can work with various hardware.

 ## 🏷️ Tags